raulrene/twitter-contest-js-bot/README.md

 # Twitter-ContestJS-bot

 A Javascript bot that searches recent tweets about contests (based on retweeting) and retweets them.
 If necessary, it also favorites the tweet.
-(Follow functionality comming up soon)

 Inspired by http://www.hscott.net/twitter-contest-winning-as-a-service/

 ##To Dos
- * Keep polling content without exiting program
  * Follow users that require following for entering the contest

 ##Disclaimer